22. AGX Vehicle

 Torsional Attenuation

 Attenuation factor applied in torsional stiffness calculations.
+This parameter is only used in the Full-DOF Track Model.

 2.0